miker704/Strife/patch_V5_notes.md

     - Added new flex container to surround child and tool bar elements in dm server header nav barin both styles and component.
     - Added styles in dm server header nav bar for one to one chat rooms for aka names.
     - Added aka names for one to one chats in dm server header nav bar.
+    - Added shopBannerHeaderSparkle.png img.
-    - Added Strife shop banner sparkle png img.
+    - Added shopHeaderBannerBackground.png img.